13078326j/Tut12-Group2/Report.md

 <a name="Possible Effects of Project Failure"/>

 ## Executive Summary

-## Objective
-The objective of this project is to deal with the current problems of the Call Management Center’s operations and propose an improved solution in the form of a new information system.
-The solution proposed will also allow the Call Management Center to handle the requests and calls from customers and relationship managers for sales of the holiday package.
-In addition, the new program would allow the travel company, due to improved analytical processes, to target potential customers or delay existing customers.
+#### Purpose of the report
+This report analyzes and evaluates the Call Management Center's program by creating a new improved information system.
+This aims to translate raw data into usable information which will be used by Call Management Center to make decisions.

 ## Problem Definition
 Due to the high number of holiday packages and difficulty with effectively converting customers to purchase the current operational activities of the Call Management center.
 The problem includes: